micro-os-plus/micro-os-plus-ii/README.md

 build metadata, since the Python code is not easily editable via a GUI based IDE, as are the C/C++ settings in Eclipse CDT.

+The XCDL configuration and build system constituted the base for the future [xPack project](https://github.com/xpack).

 The project is now archived, and preserved for historical reasons.